 I once heard a quote that said, “You can never make the same mistake twice because the second time you make it, it’s not a mistake, it’s a choice.”
 There is a great deal of truth in that statement.
-I have lost count of how many times I have seen people whose lives are in a state of chaos and confusion, who if and when they do come to their senses at any given time, tend to label their failures as mistakes.
-When these same people claim that their failures in life were brought about by mistakes, it causes me to wonder whether they made mistakes or simply bad choices.
-Some people do not seem to be able to understand the difference.
-It is my opinion that there is definitely a difference between a mistake and a bad choice.
+Because of poor choices, many people live a life of chaos and confusion.
+Often these same people label their failures as mistakes. , This causes me to wonder whether they made mistakes or simply bad choices.
+Some people do not understand the difference.
+There is definitely a difference between a mistake and a bad choice.
 If you will allow me a few moments, I will explain my viewpoints.

-When we make mistakes that cause turmoil in our lives, once we realize our mistakes, we must take action to change.
-Continuing to take actions in life that you know are bound to bring about problems is not living a life full of mistakes; it’s living a life full of bad choices.
-If someone is a heavy smoker and ends up getting lung cancer as a result of their smoking, their smoking cannot be labeled a mistake.
-It has to be labeled a bad choice.
-It would be labeled a bad choice because it has been clinically proven that cigarette smoking causes cancer and there are even warnings on packs of cigarettes about the health risks involved with smoking.
+When mistakes cause turmoil in our lives, we must realize our mistakes and take action to change.
+Continuing through life doing things you know will bring about problems is not living a life full of mistakes; it’s living a life full of bad choices.
+If a heavy smoker gets lung cancer as a result of their smoking, their smoking cannot be labeled a mistake.
+It’s a bad choice.
+It would be labeled a bad choice because it has been clinically proven that cigarette smoking causes cancer.
+There are even warnings on packs of cigarettes about the health risks involved with smoking.
 For a smoker to say they made a mistake by smoking, and that is why they developed lung cancer…I don’t buy that.
-A smoker is aware of the dangers of smoking when they light up, but they are making the bad choice of ignoring the risks involved.
+A smoker is aware of the dangers of smoking when they light up.
+They are making a bad choice by ignoring the risks involved.

 Thanks for reading!